 Apples were quite important during the early history of European colonization in North America.
 European varieties didn’t fare so well here, but soon new kinds were being developed.
 The primary use for these apples was in making cider.

 Usually this cider was mildly fermented and drunk in place of water, which could be unsafe due to contamination.
 Some fermented longer and became more strongly alcoholic.
 Cider was big business and, according to one article, “Virginian statesman William Fitzhugh once remarked that the cider produced from his orchard of 2,500 trees was more valuable than 15,000 pounds of tobacco.”

 Here we acknowledge that most plantations in early America, including Mt.
-Vernon (pictured below) were managed as part of a system enslavement and forced labor by people of African descent.
-It’s impossible to talk about agriculture in early America (or the modern USA) without addressing the issue of race.
-The bounty and wealth in this country have largely been generated by the work of enslaved peoples who carried out tasks such as farm work.
+Vernon (pictured below) were managed as part of a system of enslavement and forced labor by people of African descent.
+It’s impossible to talk about agriculture in early America (or the modern USA) without addressing the issue of racism.
+The bounty and wealth in this country have largely been generated by the work and land of enslaved and colonized peoples who carried out tasks such as farm work.
 Diving into this vast issue more deeply is beyond the scope of this post, but we don’t want to leave it unacknowledged.

 John Chapman, a.k.a.
 “Johnny Appleseed”